usdot-jpo-ode/wzdx/full-spec.md

 ### Road Events
 This table contains information about work zone events.
 The information describes where, when, and what activity is taking place along a road segment.
 This specification currently accommodates work zones.
 This design accommodates multiple road event types.
 This table was formerly called Common Core Data Dictionary.
+This table is required.

 This table is related to the [Road Event Feed Info table](#road-event-feed-info) by the foreign key feed_info_id.
 For every record in the road_event_feed_info table there must exist one or more road_event records.